C0nrado/amazon_fires/README.md

 * TREND

-Another *key* aspect that can be connected with the situation of heatspots and its increasing the the amazon area is the trend found within the coefficients of the *principal component analysis*.
+Another *key* aspect that can be connected with the situation of heatspots and its increasing in the amazon area is the trend found within the coefficients of the *principal component analysis*.
 For the 1st components there was a positive trend and for the second a trend towards negative values over time.
-That means the hot-dry seasons are becoming ever more intensified with higher temperatures and dyer conditions.
+That means the hot-dry seasons are becoming ever more intensified with higher temperatures and dryer conditions.

 <center><img src="imgs/nd_component_trend.png"\></center>